Tylefnx/ytdl-server/README.md

 A high-performance, concurrent YouTube-to-MP4 processing server written in Go.
 Resolves DASH streams internally and muxes them via FFmpeg.
 Built for stability across low-power home servers and high-core-count workstations.

+Disclaimer: This tool is for educational purposes and personal use only.
+Users are responsible for complying with YouTube's Terms of Service and local copyright laws.

 🚀 Key Features

     Native Resolution: Handles YouTube stream resolution internally via Go (no yt-dlp dependency).